 The introduction of String Catalogs in Xcode 15 brings significant improvements to the localization workflow by simplifying the management of translation files.
 Developers can easily migrate their projects to String Catalogs and maintain the safety of localization key references, while still supporting older OS versions and having control over key changes and typos.
 Although there are some limitations and areas for improvement, String Catalogs are a huge step forward and have no real downsides compared to the old Strings file system.
 Migrate now!

-Get it now to machine-translate your app to 150+ languages!
+Get it now to machine-translate your app to up to 150 languages!